Qishi-Hu/AuV2-SLI/README.md

 <pre>
 ├── README.md           # Overview of the repository
 ├── Au2_SLI.zip   # Archive of the source Vivado 2024.1 project
-├── Bitsrteam/          # Final bitstream files
+├── Bitsrteam/          # Final bitstream files, the optomaML1080.bin is working for 720p@60Hz for the specific projetcor.
 ├── Matlab/             # .m scripts and output files
 ├── src_1/              # Source HDLand Matlab code
 └── constr_1/           #  Xlinx Design Constarint